Wednesday, February 15, 2006

 “Ok, now tell me more stories about her.
 Who was the friend?”

 “I’ve told you before- I don’t know who he was.
 His name was Frank Morris.
-I think he may have been an old flame of Aunt Ingrid’s.
-Mother always thought so.
-But that’s all I know about him.
-There was something curious about the terms of the sale as well.
-But Aunt and Mother were always quite tight-lipped about the whole affair.”
+His brother was an actor, and I think Aunt Ingrid was involved with him somehow.
+But that’s all I know about it.
+Aunt and Mother were always quite tight-lipped about the whole affair.”

 “Ok, well tell me another one then- like the time she bought her car.”